-***While the museum building will close its doors mid-2013 for
+***While the museum building is closed for

-renovation, scientific research will continue at Tervuren.***
+renovation, scientific research continues at Tervuren.***

-The department of earth sciences carries out extremely diverse geological and environmental research in a number of African countries - South Africa, Algeria, Burundi, Cameroon, Ethiopia, Gabon, Kenya, Mali, Morocco, Uganda, DRC, Rwanda, Tanzania and Zambia.
+The department of Earth Sciences carries out extremely diverse geological and environmental research in a number of African countries - South Africa, Algeria, Burundi, Cameroon, Ethiopia, Gabon, Kenya, Mali, Morocco, Uganda, DRC, Rwanda, Tanzania and Zambia.

 - Geologists and geochronologists are particularly interested in the geodynamic nature of the African rift valley, the Congo craton, pre-Cambrian Saharan regions (more than 542 million years ago) and the creation of mineral resources.